crisacm/android-session-manager/README.md

 # Android Session Manager

-This small project is to provide a quick and easy way to manage sessions within Android applications, this using DataStore storage together with Proto Database.
+I created this small module with the purpose of managing, in a simple but secure way, the sessions in Android applications, allowing the integration of external authentication systems, adding more flexibility to the module.

 ## Installation

-Installation
-Add below codes to your root build.gradle file (not your module build.gradle file).
+Add below codes to your root (project) build.gradle file:

 ```groovy
 allprojects {